renepacchaux/gudeeds-responsive-mobile-app/README.md

 **Closeness of Volunteers and Trust Themes**

-A level of trust is required
+**First to sign up**

-Our team, starts to figure out and document why our representative persona felt that way.
-The seams are still closing in.
+Our team, starts to figure out and document why a person in Sabrina's shoes would have felt the way she did.

+We thought about how we would deliver our work at the final meta meeting.
 We are on our way to delivering it to four groups of 10 people.

-<a id="org5b28755"></a>
+<a id="org6e22806"></a>

 ### But how do you know?